Key Takeaways

 External links are important for Page Quality.
 By adding a link to a relevant, authoritative website to your content, you are showing both the user and search engines where you got your information from and where the user can go to read more about the topic.

-Pages that link to external sites rank higher than those that don’t but link only to relevant content on trustworthy websites.
+Pages that link to external sites rank higher than those that don’t, but link only to relevant content on trustworthy websites.

-✅ 9.2.10 Optimize for featured snippets, Q&As and reviews
+✅ 9.2.10 Optimize for featured snippets, Q&As, and reviews

-We won’t go in depth here but, schema markup can be used in many ways to mark up your page content and get you shown in featured snippets above the top ranking websites or in the related questions box.
+We won’t go in-depth here, but schema markup can be used in many ways to mark up your page content and get you shown in featured snippets above the top-ranking websites or in the related questions box.

 This is a nice way to bypass the ranks and be displayed above everyone else.

-If the content contains questions you should make it clear that there is a question and what the answer is.
-Make sure to have an objective answer to the question without “if’s” – be confident, straight forward and neutral.
+If the content contains questions, you should make it clear that there is a question and what the answer is.
+Make sure to have an objective answer to the question without “ifs” – be confident, straightforward, and neutral.

 ✅ 9.2.11 Is your content long enough?

-If Morningscore is marking your landing page as having a low word count you should probably add it to your future content list under content expansion.
+If Morningscore is marking your landing page as having a low word count, you should probably add it to your “Future content” list under content expansion.

-If the content on your category pages and blog posts is 400 words or less I can almost certainly say that your content is way too thin.
+If the content on your category pages and blog posts is 400 words or less, I can almost certainly say that your content is way too thin.

 A clue: scroll to the bottom of the page and see the content.

 The exception is if the ranking pages are huge brands.
-Amazon, Nike, etc. often don’t need that much content because of their website authority so don’t use huge brands as inspiration for content.
+Amazon, Nike, etc., often don’t need that much content because of their website authority, so don’t use huge brands as inspiration for content.

 Look for the websites competing with the huge brands.

-For category pages you should aim for at least 800 words or more.
-For blog posts it might take as much as 1.000, 2.000 or 3.000 words depending on the subject.
+For category pages, you should aim for at least 800 words or more.
+For blog posts, it might take as much as 1,000, 2,000, or 3,000 words depending on the subject.

-Link building strategy/plan
+Link building SEO strategy 2026

 10. Link analysis